KingLam26/kitaev2D-spin-1.5/README.md

-# Integer-spin-S Kitaev 2D Honeycomb Model
+# Half-Integer-spin-S Kitaev 2D Honeycomb Model

 We consider the half-integer-spin-S Kitaev 2D Honeycomb Model defined by